Java String charAt()

 Char at 1 place e Char at 3 place c Char at 5 place m Char at 7 place Char at 9 place o Char at 11 place J Char at 13 place v Char at 15 place t Char at 17 place o Char at 19 place n Char at 21 place Char at 23 place o Char at 25 place t Char at 27 place l

-Let's see an example where we are counting frequency of a character in the string.
+Let's see an example in which we are counting frequency of a character in the given string.

 Frequency of t is: 4